PSHE, RSHE and SMSC

-You can find out what the children will be learning in more detail in PSHE by looking at the year group curriculum plan
+You can find out what the children will be learning in more detail in PSHE by looking at the whole school curriculum overview.

 Explore beliefs and experience; respect faiths, feelings and values; enjoy learning about oneself, others and the surrounding world; use imagination and creativity; reflect.